mattrmaydew/bcore/README.md

        this.tag = "";
     },

-This kind of cleans of some of the issues I was facing while adding tags to each product.
+You can add and delete tags for each product.
 I hope you like this!